T5-Mods/T5-MissingAssets/README.md

 The Black Ops Mod Tools first came out at around 2011, between the release dates of the Annihilation and Rezurrection Packs.
 Unfortunately, it didn't include most of the assets that were in said packs, only including some of the assets seen on First Strike.

 # The Purpose of the Pack
 This pack is made to complete everything that the Black Ops Mod Tools has lacked.
-Accompanied by utilizing [LinkerMod](https://github.com/Nukem9/LinkerMod) or [LinkerMod Enhanced](https://github.com/ribbitpoison/LinkerMod-Enhanced), this pack can pack a serious punch for everyone to use the complete assets, as they were intended with the original Mod Tools.
+Accompanied by utilizing [LinkerMod](https://github.com/Nukem9/LinkerMod) or [T5-LinkerMod](https://github.com/T5-Mods/T5-LinkerMod), this pack can pack a serious punch for everyone to use the complete assets, as they were intended with the original Mod Tools.

 # Installation (Manual)
 Download the [source code ZIP file on this page](https://github.com/T5-Mods/T5-MissingAssets).
 Then, you insert every file to your main Black Ops Directory.